Optimal Robust Reinsurance with Multiple Insurers: Reinsurance market

 \section{Reinsurance market}

-We consider an reinsurance market with $n \in \mathbb{N}$ non-life insurance companies and a single reinsurer over a finite time horizon $[0,T]$.
+We consider a reinsurance market with $n \in \mathbb{N}$ non-life insurance companies and a single reinsurer over a finite time horizon $[0,T]$.
+The time $T$ is the expiration date of the reinsurance contracts, which are entered into at time 0.
 Each insurer provides non-life insurance policies to policyholders and receives regular premium payments.
 They further aim to transfer a part of their potential losses to a reinsurance company.
 Each insurer decides their optimal level of reinsurance based on the reinsurance price and the contract terms, with the goal of maximising their expected utility.
+Furthermore, each insurer has their own model of the insurable losses in the market, which they use to estimate their losses and optimise their behaviour.
 On the other hand, the reinsurer determines the prices at which they offer reinsurance to each individual insurer, aiming to optimise their expected wealth subject to model uncertainty.
+Given the $n$ different models for the insurable losses (from the $n$ insurers), the reinsurer has to determine which model to use for pricing, accounting for the differing models and potential ambiguity about them.
 We formalise this as a Stackelberg game, where the reinsurer is the leader and the insurers are the followers.